EdwardHinkle/eddie-personal/_source/projects/indieweb.md

 * What would a modern web browser look/feel like?
 How do you navigate?
 How would it integrate with microformats, micropub, etc?

 ### Completed
-* Add support for receiving webmentions
+* Added support for receiving webmentions
-* Add support for replying/citing posts
+* Added support for replying/citing posts
 * Created [watch](https://indieweb.org/watch) posts for shows that I've watched and shows that I'm interested in watching.
-* Converting current posts into different collection types that match IndieWeb post types.
+* Converted current posts into different collection types that match IndieWeb post types.
 * Marked up site content with microformats
 * Added basic level of PESOS for Goodreads currently reading and recently read books.
 * Set up Web Sign In